 Building a Compliant Crypto AML Programme

-For CASPs operating in or serving EU customers in 2026, the minimum viable AML programme includes:
+Beyond the AMLR-specific checklist, for CASPs operating in or serving EU customers in 2026, the minimum viable AML programme includes:

 - MLRO appointment: A designated Money Laundering Reporting Officer with sufficient seniority, independence, and resources.
 For MiCA-authorised CASPs, this is a regulatory requirement.